-Finland has developed one of most advanced mobile markets in Europe, and just as it was in the forefront of LTE developments so has it emerged as one of the pioneers in testing 5G.
+Finland has generated one of most advanced mobile markets in Europe, just as it was in the frontline of developments in LTE technology, so it emerged as one of 5G pioneers.
 This band has been assigned for 5G across Europe.
 Operators including Elisa and Telia have trialled 5G technologies and claim to be ready to launch services in early 2019 pending the release of 3.5GHz spectrum and the availability of 5G-compliant modems and devices.

-Growth in the number of mobile subscribers has slowed in recent years, in line with the high penetration, while the market has shifted to mobile data and mobile broadband.
-To this end the network operators have concentrated on network upgrades, providing improved mobile broadband services to the 99% of the population already covered by LTE.
+Growth in the number of mobile subscribers has decreased in recent years, in line with the high penetration, while the market has moved to mobile data and mobile broadband.
+Therefore network operators focused on network upgrades, providing improved mobile broadband services to the 99% of the population already covered by LTE.

 Finland has a highly industrialized, largely free-market economy.
 Trade is important, with exports accounting for over one-third of GDP in recent years.
 The government is open to, and actively takes steps to attract, foreign direct investment.

 Finland is historically competitive in manufacturing, particularly in the wood, metals, engineering, telecommunications, and electronics industries.
 Finland excels in export of technology as well as promotion of startups in the information and communications technology, gaming, cleantech, and biotechnology sectors.